SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/enterprise-guidance.md

 If there is a need to update the solution package, which are required if new SharePoint Framework artifacts or other package level changes are made, then the administrator only need to upload a new version of the package to the library.

 A tenant admin can also monitor the SharePoint Framework solutions, just as with SharePoint Add-ins.
-In the SharePoint Admin center under *apps* the SharePoint admin can add the SharePoint Framework solutions and then see how many installed locations there are of a specific solution.
+In the SharePoint Admin center under *apps* the SharePoint admin can add the SharePoint Framework solutions and then see how many installed locations there are of a specific solution, for both SharePoint Add-ins as well as SharePoint Framework solutions.

 To enable a SharePoint Framework solution on a Site Collection, the Site Collection administrator must add it to the Site Collection.
 This is done in the same way as for SharePoint Add-ins, by selecting to add a new *Add a new app* on the Site Collection, then choosing the solution from the list of apps.
 Once the app is added it is available for use in the Site Collection.
 The Site Collection administrator can also remove the SharePoint Framework from the Site Collection.
 This is done by going into *Site Contents* and then choose *Remove* on the app.